dotnet/docs/samples/core-projects/libraries/README.md

 # .NET Core Library Samples

-These samples are buildable and runnable projects compatible with the .NET Core rc1 toolchain.
+These samples can be built and run using the .NET Core rc1 toolchain.

 They are small and intended to demonstrate how to target and build NuGet packages for different targets.